 We currently have no off-balance sheet arrangements that have or are reasonably likely to have a current or future material effect on our financial condition, changes in financial condition, revenues or expenses, results of operations, liquidity, capital expenditures or capital resources.

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk

-Smaller reporting companies are not required to provide the information required by this Item.
+As a smaller reporting company, we are not required to provide the information required by this Item.

 Item 4.
 Controls and Procedures